matrix-org/matrix-spec-proposals/specification/identity_service_api.rst

 necessarily provide evidence that they have validated associations, but claim to have done so.
 Establishing the trustworthiness of an individual identity service is left as an exercise for the client.

+3PID Medium types are described in the `Appendices`_.

 Privacy
 -------